EU expects recession to hit Europe as inflation hangs on | Headlines

 The European Union's executive commission slashed its forecast for economic growth next year, saying the 19 countries that use the euro currency will slide into recession over the winter as peak inflation hangs on for longer than expected and high fuel and heating costs erode consumer purchasing power.

-“Growth is expected to return to Europe in spring, as inflation gradually relaxes its grip on the economy,” the report said.
-“However, with powerful headwinds still holding back demand, economic activity is set to be subdued.”
-The worst performer next year is likely to be Germany, Europe's largest economy and one of the most dependent on Russian natural gas before the war in Ukraine.
-Gas and electricity prices have soared as Russia has dialled back supplies to Europe to a mere trickle of what they were before the invasion of Ukraine.

-Germany was expected to see output shrink by 0.6 per cent over the next year.
+In response, EU countries have rolled out cash support for consumers facing rising bills and lined up new supplies of natural gas by pipeline from Norway and Azerbaijan and in liquefied form that comes by ship from the U.S. and Qatar.

+While gas storage is full for now, an exceptionally cold winter and the loss of remaining Russian gas could easily extend the gas crunch until winter 2023-24.
+In the meantime, consumers are businesses are facing sharply higher utility bills that have led to some companies simply shutting down unprofitable production in energy intensive areas such as fertilizer and steel.

-Inflation will peak later than expected, near the end of the year, and will lift the average rate to 8.5 per cent for 2022 and to 6.1 per cent for 2023 in the eurozone.
+Inflation will peak later than expected, near the end of the year, and will lift the average rate to 8.5% for 2022 and to 6.1% for 2023 in the eurozone, the EU forecast said.
 That is an upward revision of nearly 1 percentage point for 2022 and more than 2 points for 2023.

 Two consecutive quarters of falling output is one common definition of recession, although the economists on the eurozone business cycle dating committee use a broader set of data including employment figures.

-The commission indicated the job market was likely to hold up relatively well despite shrinking output over the winter, forecasting an increase in the unemployment rate from 6.8 per cent this year to 7.2 per cent next and a decrease to 7 per cent in 2024.
+The commission indicated the job market was likely to hold up relatively well despite shrinking output over the winter, forecasting an increase in the unemployment rate from 6.8% this year to 7.2% next and a decrease to 7% in 2024.

+Gentiloni said the forecast was subject to risks from unexpected events like a complete cutoff of remaining Russian gas but that the economy could do better than expected if EU governments act together in dealing with the economy and the energy crisis.
+He cited a discussion over revising EU rules on limiting excessive government debt and deficits.

+The downbeat numbers “are not only subject to huge uncertainty, but crucially policy dependent,” Gentiloni said.
+“If we are able to show, based also on the experience of the pandemic, that we are able to agree on a common policy strategy, this will have confidence on markets, on investments and may change the outlook for the better.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)